Synagogue shooting victims include 2 brothers, husband and wife

 "He went Friday night, Saturday and Sunday, when there were Sunday services," Snider said.
 "If somebody didn't come that was supposed to lead services, he could lead the services and do everything.
 He knew how to do everything at the synagogue.
 He was really a very learned person."

-But soon it became clear they were dealing with an active shooter, Weiss said.
+But soon it became clear that they were dealing with an active shooter, Weiss said.

-At one point, his father saw shell casings moving, but did not get a clear look at the gunman, Weiss said.
+At one point, his father saw shell casings moving, but he didn't get a clear look at the gunman, Weiss said.

-Weiss said he hoped people would remember the victims of the shooting, as well the first responders.
+Weiss said he hoped people would remember the victims, as well the first responders.
 He called for the city to come together amid the tragedy.